gaokanxu/lumos/docs/src/implemented-proposals/tower-bft.md

 ## Time

-The Solana cluster generates a source of time via a Verifiable Delay Function we are calling [Proof of History](../consensus/synchronization.md).
+The Lumos cluster generates a source of time via a Verifiable Delay Function we are calling [Proof of History](../consensus/synchronization.md).

 The unit of time is called a "slot".
 Each slot has a designated leader that can produce a block `B`.
 The `slot` of block `B` is designated `slot(B)`.
 A leader